 This type of award is statutorily limited to 2 years in duration therefore, it is important to not become solely dependent upon these payments.
 The intended use of this type of award is to supplement income and provide the opportunity for the spouse to become financially independent in their new single lifestyle.
 In addition to the noted termination date, this award may terminate upon death or remarriage of the receiving spouse.
 Further, this alimony award is nonmodifiable in amount or duration, due to the short-term nature and identified needs.
 Being aware of the manner of termination as well as the projected date is imperative to be financially prepared for such termination.

 Discussing the different types of alimony plans and your specific needs is crucial to a proper alimony argument.
 Your Orlando Divorce Attorney will ensure you are financially protected and provided for in your new single life.

 Speaking to an attorney at our Orlando office is free of charge, and we accept calls 24 hours a day, 7 days a week.
 Contact us at 407-512-0887 or complete an online contact form to get in touch with a member of our team today.
-Our firm also has offices located in Panama City, Fort Walton and Pensacola and Tallahassee.
+Our firm also has offices located in Panama City, Fort Walton and Pensacola and Navarre.